Most "AI in a day" ships slop. This pipeline has to clear the bar first.

 Engineer comes back to a Slack notification, a git commit, and a dev server URL.
 Opens the URL.
 Five screens.
 Every screen has populated/empty/loading/error states.
 The list filters work.
 The edit form validates.
 The error state renders correctly when the mocked save endpoint returns a 422.
 Polish score: 4.3/5, all blocking items passed.

-1:00pm, team review gate.
 Engineer + PM + designer in a room, dev-server URL on the shared screen.
 They click through.
 About 30 minutes of real use.
 Three things surface, and none of them are AI mistakes.
 They’re decisions that sounded right in the requirements session and now, in front of the working artifact, are obviously the wrong call: an empty-state CTA that prompts the wrong action, a “save and continue” button nobody actually wants, an “effective date” field that turns out to mean two different things.
 The kind of thing that used to cost a team weeks because nobody notices until the feature is built.
 Here, it’s a comment on a prototype.

-1:30pm, notes go back into the pipeline.
 Each change can run as its own one-shot iteration or batch together with others, and the team can cycle through review-and-iterate as many times as the prototype warrants.
 Simple features land in one pass.
 Denser or more ambiguous ones go two or three.
 This team batches and runs one pass.
 20 minutes later the prototype is fixed, screenshots retaken, polish bar re-cleared.
 The “effective date” ambiguity gets written into the final requirements freeze as two separate fields.

 2:00pm, requirements frozen.